csmith/centauri/README.md

   `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Default: `INFO`
 - `LOG_FORMAT` - the format logs should be output in.
 One of `TEXT`, `JSON`.
   Default: `TEXT`
+- `DEBUG_CPU_PROFILE` - if set, Centauri will write a CPU profile to the given file.
+This may impact performance, and shouldn't be used on production deployments.

 For the TCP frontend, the following options are used: